• Latest

 ADVERTISEMENT

-A motivated teenager is more likely to do well in school, get involved in extracurricular activities, and stay out of trouble.
+Motivated teenagers are likelier to do well in school, participate in extracurricular activities, and stay out of trouble.

 When teenagers are motivated, they feel good about themselves and their abilities.
 They are more likely to take on new challenges and stick with them.
 They are also more likely to set and work hard to achieve goals.

 Motivated teenagers are happier and healthier than those who are not motivated.
 They are less likely to suffer depression, anxiety, and other mental health issues.
-They are also more likely to take care of their physical health and make healthy choices.
+They are also more likely to care for their physical health and make healthy choices.

 How to Tell if a Teenager Doesn’t Care